misaleh/libelas-gpu/ReadMe.md

 * Implemented Sobel filter on GPU

 * Implemented Median filter on GPU

+* Edited the code to work without SSE so it can run on arm processors

 * To build the GPU code with the new changes just type `make` in the terminal